jschappel/FSM-Visualization/README.md

 # FSM-Visualization

-A grapical visualization tool built by Marco T. Morazan, Joshua Schappel, and Sachin Mahashabde for classroom [automata theory](https://github.com/morazanm/fsm).
+A grapical visualization tool built by Marco T. Morazan, Joshua Schappel, and Sachin Mahashabde (names in no particular order) for classroom [automata theory](https://github.com/morazanm/fsm).
+This project will be presented at [TFPIE 2020](http://www.staff.science.uu.nl/~hage0101/tfpie2020/index.html).

-(names in no particular order)
+### Notice: This repo was moved to the main [FSM Library](https://github.com/morazanm/fsm).